COMPOST > PEAT-BASED

 What Plants Is Peat-Based Compost Good For?

 There are peat-based media that can be used for growing most plants from seed to maturity.
 (But also usually peat-free composts that can do just as good a job.)

-The main disadvantage of peat based composts is the harm they do environmentally speaking.
+The main disadvantage of peat-based composts is the harm they do environmentally speaking.

 The problem is that although peat is a natural resource – we are using it up far faster than it can be replenished.
 And we need those peat ecosystems to remain for a number of reasons.

-When we take peat away, or disrupt natural systems, this can cause major flooding issues for communities at lower elevations.
+When we take peat away, or disrupt natural systems, this can cause major flooding issues for communities at lower elevations. [source]

 Wetlands are the most biodiverse of all nature’s ecosystems.
-When we disrupt and disturb them, we are contributing to habitat loss and biodiversity losses.
+When we disrupt and disturb them, we are contributing to habitat loss and biodiversity losses. [source]

 These are just some of the main reasons why we should be leaving peat in the ground, not stealing it to use in our gardens.